Get insider access

 N/A

-Ergonomics are excellent.
-It has a split keyboard and a 'dome' design that aims to promote a more natural alignment of the wrists and forearms when typing.
+This keyboard has outstanding ergonomics.
+It has a 'dome-like' design with separate key clusters that aims to promote a more natural alignment of the wrists and forearms when typing.
 Unlike the Microsoft Sculpt Ergonomic Keyboard, it doesn't have any incline settings and is meant to lay flat on the table.
-The wrist rest is built-in and it's covered with Alcantara, which is very comfortable to type on.
+The wrist rest is built-in, and it's covered with Alcantara, a suede-like synthetic fabric.
 If you prefer a true split keyboard design that allows you to adjust the two halves independently, check out the Dygma Raise.

 0